11 Most Interesting Colombian Christmas Traditions

 9. More Gifts on Three Kings Day

-Usually seen as the end of the Christmas season in Colombia and much of the rest of the world, Three Kings Day, also known as Día de los 3 Reyes or Día de los Reyes Magos in Spanish, is on January 6.
+Usually seen as the end of the Christmas season in Colombia and much of the rest of the world, Three Kings Day, known as Día de los 3 Reyes or Día de los Reyes Magos in Spanish, is on January 6.

 While not every family follows this Colombian Christmas tradition today, it is still pretty common for children to receive additional gifts on Three Kings Day.